ArtemisPearson/learning-graphs/docs/sections/section-1/chapter-6/chapter-6.md

 <div class="upper-alpha" markdown>
 What does it mean if a matrix has fewer than \(n\) linearly independent eigenvectors?
-1. It is not square
+A. It is not square
-2. It cannot be diagonalized
+B. It cannot be diagonalized
-3. It has no eigenvalues
+C. It has no eigenvalues
-4. Its determinant is zero
+D. Its determinant is zero
 </div>

 ???
 Question "Show Answer"